 I tell my students.
-“You need to pat yourselves on the back.
-You are HERE for exercise class!”
+“Pat yourselves on the back.
+You made it HERE for exercise class!”

-When I am going to a new group exercise class, it’s SCARY!
+Excuse: When I am going to a new group exercise class, it’s SCARY!
 What if I can’t keep up?
 What if the students aren’t friendly?
 What if they laugh at me for being uncoordinated or weak?

-My remedy: Change my thinking.
+BUSTED: Change my thinking.
 I don’t HAVE to do this.
 I’m CHOOSING to do this because it’s good for me.
 I might make new friends, but if they’re not friendly, I’ll just focus on me and see how well I can do.
 Who cares what someone else thinks anyway?

-So, is it a challenge to exercise?
 Yes, it’s REALLY challenging!

 Keep up the good work and keep trying new remedies to conquer your excuses!
 The benefits of exercise make it all worth it!